 SPO SECTION SUMMARY EVALUATION 1 Part 1: Sustainability Bond Framework link to issuer's sustainability strategy According to the ISS ESG Corporate Rating published on 19.02.2021, Germany, the country in which NRW is located, shows a good sustainability performance against its peer group on key ESG issues faced by the sovereigns.
 Germany is rated 11 th out of 121 countries rated by ISS ESG.
 The Use of Proceeds categories (re)financed under the Sustainability Bond Framework of NRW are consistent with the issuer's sustainability strategy and material ESG topics for sovereign and sub-sovereign issuers.
 The rationale for issuing sustainability bonds is clearly described by the issuer.
 Consistent with issuer's sustainability strategy Part 2: Alignment with GBPs, SBPs & SBGs The issuer has defined a formal concept for its Sustainability Bond Framework regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.
 This concept is in line with the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines administered by the ICMA.
-Positive Sustainability quality of the eligible projects NRW will obtain a separate Second Party Opinion from ISS ESG to assess the sustainability quality of the asset and project pool to be (re-)financed for each Sustainability Bond issuances.
-Since 2015, ISS ESG verified and re-verified Sustainable Bonds issued by NRW.
-All previous SPOs conducted by ISS ESG for NRW's Sustainable Financing Instruments are available on the ICS website 2 .
-Not applicable
+Aligned Part 3: Sustainability quality of the eligible projects The overall sustainability quality of the eligible projects in terms of sustainability benefits, risk avoidance and minimisation is good based upon the ISS ESG assessment.
+The Sustainability Bond will (re-)finance various green, social and sustainable eligible asset categories.
+Those use of proceeds categories have a significant contribution to SDGs 1 'No poverty', 3 'Good health and well-being', 4 'Quality education', 5 'Gender Equality', 7 'Affordable and clean energy', 8 'Decent work and economic growth', 10 'Reduced inequalities', 11 'Sustainable cities and communities', 13 'Climate action', 15 'Life on land' and a limited contribution to SDG 2 'Zero Hunger' and 16 'Peace, justice and strong institutions'.
+The environmental and social risks associated with those use of proceeds categories have been well managed.
+Positive

-1 ISS ESG's evaluation is based on the NRW's Sustainability Bond Framework (March 2021 version) and on the ISS ESG Country Rating applicable at the SPO delivery date (updated on the 19.02.2021).
+1 ISS ESG's evaluation is based on NRW's Sustainability Bond Framework (March 2021 version), on the analysed Eligible Projects as received on the 08.03.2021, and on the ISS ESG Country Rating applicable at the SPO delivery date (updated on the 19.02.2021).